aslagle/reactive-table/README.md

       { key: 'name', label: 'Name' , headerClass: 'col-md-4'},  // as String
       { key: 'location', label: 'Location',
         headerClass: function () {
          var css = 'col-md2';
          '/*do some logic here */
          return css;}  // as Function
+      },
+      { key: 'year', label: 'Year' }
+    ] }

+#### Cell CSS Class

+To set the css class for the table cells in a column, add the *cellClass* key to the field settings.
+This attribute can be a String or a Function.
+The function arguments will be the value for this key, and the full row object.

+    { fields: [
+      { key: 'name', label: 'Name' , cellClass: 'col-md-4'},  // as String
+      { key: 'location', label: 'Location',
+        cellClass: function (value, object) {
+         var css = 'col-md2';
+         '/*do some logic here */
+         return css;}  // as Function